YongoDavid/DEMO-2024-SEPTEMBER/README.md

 When the server starts it is succesfull but nothing is displaying on the screen(i need to figure this out as well).

 SEP-20
+New day , new grind , another night dose.